2025 student service design challenge - design a service that promotes equality and inclusivity

 Some background information

-The Student Service Design Challenge 2024 calls on design students worldwide to embrace an extraordinary opportunity.
-In a world where cutting-edge technologies drive innovation, we challenge you to take the lead in shaping a future that thrives on positive change and design services that place wellbeing at the core.
-We invite you to join this year's Challenge, select one of the design briefs, and let your creativity spark transformative change and have a tangible impact on the world.
+The Student Service Design Challenge 2025 offers design students worldwide an extraordinary opportunity.
+We challenge you to reimagine how service design can meet the complex demands of our time by driving positive transformation, fostering resilience, and promoting equity at every level.
+Join this year's edition and let your creativity spark transformative change and have a tangible impact on the world.

 What are we looking for?

-The challenge aims to push the boundaries of service design by encouraging a transdisciplinary approach to solving a prevalent global issue in a local context.
+The SSDC aims to push the boundaries of service design by encouraging a transdisciplinary approach to solving a prevalent global issue in a local context.
 We’re looking for ideas that will work now and in the future.
 Human-centred solutions that can start small and locally, but can be scaled up as well.
-Improving and enhancing people’s experiences.
+Improving and enhancing people's experiences and contributing to global sustainable, inclusive and equitable development efforts championed by the UN.

 A successful solution must work for individual users as well as larger groups and communities, and be ready to scale and be adjusted for others as well.
 Your submission will be evaluated according to the following criteria, that you can also find in the official rules of this challenge.